-Eimear completed her undergraduate and postgraduate studies in sport and exercise science in Dublin City University, Ireland.
-She then worked as a Sports Nutrition lecturer in the Robert Gordon University, Scotland, before moving to Brazil to do a postdoctoral research project.
-Currently, she is a member of the Applied Physiology and Nutrition Research Group of the University of São Paulo, and leads a research program investigating how exercise and nutrition influence bone, which is funded by the Sao Paulo Research Foundation (FAPESP).
+Eimear completed undergraduate and postgraduate studies in sport and exercise science in Dublin City University, Ireland, She then worked as a Sports Nutrition lecturer in the University, Robert Gordon Scotland, before moving to Brazil to do a postdoctoral research project.
+Currently, she is a member of the Applied Physiology and Nutrition Research Group of the University of São Paulo, and leads а research program investigating how exercise and nutrition influence bone, which is funded by the Sao Paulo Research Foundation (FAPESP).
 Her research interests include pH regulation and high-intensity exercise performance (including the use of buffering supplements such as beta-alanine); the influence of low energy availability on health and performance, and bone metabolism.

-Felipe Marticorena is a nutritionist and PhD student at the Faculty of Medicine of the University of São Paulo.
+her Felipe Marticorena is а nutritionist and PhD student at Bryan Saunders is a researcher the Faculty of Medicine of the University of São Paulo.
 He is a member of the Applied Physiology and Nutrition Research Group.
-His research focuses on nutritional supplements, sports performance, and placebo effects.
+His research focuses on nutritional supplements, sports performance. placebo and effects.